paul-hammant/tbd/content/game-changers/index.md

 10. check in (commit/push)
 11. makes a daily build from HEAD of the shared master branch

 The authors note in the book, that #10 isn't always an every day thing.
-And the last step isn't per developer, it is for the designated "build master" within the team, and manual.
+And the last step, #11, isn't per developer, it is for the designated "build master" within the team, and manual.

 The book also briefly mentions Test Case Manager (TCM) and "Microsoft Test".
 These were tools for helping developers manage and record/edit/playback application tests at their workstations.
 It isn't clear if all SLM-using teams also used these, but the Excel team did (as they maintained the former at least).

-The book was translated into 14 languages, and was also a best seller.

 These are clearly practices to support teams working in a trunk model.